 Post offices: 31,322

-The United States Postal Service (USPS) plays an important role in daily American life, a fact that's highlighted by the 31,322 USPS-managed retail post offices that exist throughout the country.
-The U.S. postal service is one of the largest and most complex in the world, handling 48% of the world's mail volume.
+The United States Postal Service (USPS) plays an important role in daily American life, a fact that's highlighted by the fact that there are more than 31,000 USPS-managed retail post offices that exist throughout the country.
+The U.S. postal service is one of the largest and most complex in the world, handling almost half of the world's mail volume.
 In 2019, the agency's operating revenue was $71.1 billion.

 Gas stations: 111,100

 In 2016, there were roughly 111,100 gas stations in the U.S., ranging from small, family-owned pumps to major chain operations like ARCO and Exxon Mobil.
 In September 2020, approximately 926,200 people were employed in the gas station workforce, including service station attendants, cashiers, food preparation workers, and station managers.